-- a) If a student is absent or late, parents are asked to e-mail reception@torontowaldorfschool.com with a cc to the class advisors by 8:30am informing them of the absence. - a.
-Students arriving late must sign in with the receptionist in the front office upon arrival. - b) If a student leaves during the school day for an appointment, they must provide their advisor and the teachers of the courses they are missing with a written permission note from their parent or guardian and must sign out at the front desk.
-A parent e-mail to the advisors and teachers is also sufficient.
+a) If a student is absent or late, parents are asked to e-mail reception@torontowaldorfschool.com with a cc to the class advisors by 8:30am informing them of the absence.

+- i.
+Students arriving late must sign in with the receptionist in the front office upon arrival and obtain a late slip.
+Access to class will only be granted with a late slip. - b) If a student leaves during the school day for an appointment, they must provide their advisor and the teachers of the courses they are missing with a written permission note from their parent or guardian and must sign out at the front desk.
+A parent e-mail to the advisors and teachers, copying reception, is also sufficient.
 If possible, routine medical and dental appointments should be made outside of the school day.
-Prior notice of planned absences is appreciated. - c) In the event that a student leaves due to illness, parental permission can be given via a phone call to the front desk at the advisors' request. - d) When a student is returned to school throughout the day, the student is required to sign in at the front desk before proceeding to the classroom. - e) Planned absences for longer than one day require special consideration and we ask that a parent send a written request to the class advisors, at least one week before the planned absence, for consideration by the faculty.
+Prior notice of planned absences is appreciated. - c) In the event that a student wants to leave due to illness, the student will go the Health Room and the School Nurse will contact parents and arrange for the student to be picked up. - d) When a student is returned to school throughout the day, the student is required to sign in at the front desk before proceeding to the classroom. - e) Planned absences for longer than one day require special consideration and we ask that a parent send a written request to the class advisors, at least one week before the planned absence, for consideration by the faculty.
 The school reserves the right to deny such requests, in cases where credits may be jeopardized.

-Students skipping classes will be subject to lunch-detention, parents will be notified and further action may be taken as determined by the High School Executive team and that student's class advisors.
+Students skipping classes will be subject to lunch-detention, parents will be notified, and further action may be taken as determined by the High School Executive team and that student's class advisors.
 Students who are asked to leave a class for any reason may also be subject to lunch-detention.
 Students who are late to class will be subject to a lunch-time detention.